mtnwrw/pdqimage/README.md

 Please note that the main emphasis of the code in this is repository is not the included example application but the native library and its Java bindings.
-The example application is nothing but a vehicle that is used to show how to trigger the compression/decompression API and is by no means does it constitutes a complete (or even incomplete) camera application.
+The example application is nothing but a vehicle that is used to show how to trigger the compression/decompression API and by no means does it constitute a complete (or even incomplete) camera application.